magento/devdocs/src/guides/v2.4/graphql/mutations/move-products-to-wishlist.md

 ## Example usage

 The following example moves an item to another wish list.
+The ID of the moved product changes.

 **Request:**